andreashauschild/jstateio/README.md

 # jstateio
-JState is a framework for managing processes an their states
+JState is a framework for managing processes an their stateDefinitions